Tournaments: Why Use a Draw Format?

 The Basics

-Let’s be very clear about tournament formats: Draw v.
+Let’s be clear about tournament formats: Draw v.
 “Permanent” Teams.
 Both work well, but MWBA, from its birth, has found that the Draw format enables the Club to accomplish its primary purpose: promoting the sport of recreational fishing, while providing its members with opportunities to share their passion for bass fishing with like-minded individuals.

 How so?
 A computerized, random Draw pairing Boaters and Co-Anglers for each tournament ensures that, over time, members fish with many anglers, rather than the same one every time.